ChemaCLi/easy-logger/README.md

 })
 ```

+If you want to use the default remote API adapter, you need to set the following environment variables:
+- REMOTE_LOGS_API_URL

 ## ⚙️ Custom adapters
 The logger is based on adapters.
 It has 2 default available adapters:
 - StdoutLogAdapter: to print the logs to the console